 We have developed a risk assessment capacity in relation to those risks which may impede the NTMA in achieving its strategic goals.
 The Strategic Risk Assessment is a comprehensive assessment of the top risks facing the NTMA across all its mandates.

-These are monitored, updated and reported to the Risk Committee and the NTMA Board.
-This is complimented by a bottom up process to identify the business unit level risks.
-The Strategic Risk Assessment currently identifies top risks across the following areas - Economic and Market Risk, Stakeholder Risk, Investment Risk, Operational and Business Continuity Risk, Third Party Risk and People Risk.
+These are monitored, updated and reported to the Audit and Risk Committee and the NTMA Board.
+This is complemented by a bottom up risk assessment process to identify the business unit level risks.
+The Strategic Risk Assessment currently identifies top risks across the following areas - Economic, Geopolitical and Market Risk, Investment Risk, Stakeholder Risk, Behavioural Risk, Operational Risk, Third Party Risk, Change Risk and People and Culture Risk.

-We will continue to embed the Strategic Risk Assessment in our corporate and business planning processes to ensure that the critical, enterprisewide risks affecting our ability to reach our strategic and business goals are identified, considered and appropriate decisions made.
+We will continue to embed the Strategic Risk Assessment in our corporate and business planning processes to ensure that the critical, enterprise-wide risks affecting our ability to reach our strategic and business goals are identified, considered and appropriate decisions made.